094459/newsletter-oss-projects/README.md

 [container-resiliency](https://github.com/aws-samples/container-resiliency) the primary goal of this repository is to provide a comprehensive guide and patterns for organisations to design, deploy, and operate highly resilient and fault-tolerant containerised applications on AWS.
 These patterns aims to provide the knowledge and practical guidance necessary to mitigate risks, minimise downtime, and ensure the continuous availability and resilience of containerised applications on AWS, ultimately enhancing their overall operational efficiency and customer experience.(#197)

+**credproxy**

+[credproxy](https://aws-oss.beachgeek.co.uk/4mb) is another awesome project from **John Preston**. credproxy provides a lightweight sidecar container that provides AWS credentials to applications using the same interface as ECS credential providers.
+Designed for local development and testing to strengthen applications that will later use AWS services like S3.
+The README provides a nice section on the problem that this project is trying to solve.
+What might that be I can hear you all saying?
+Applications often behave differently in local development vs production when using AWS SDKs, especially around credential management and AWS service integration. (#216)

 **e1s**

 [e1s](https://github.com/keidarcy/e1s)  is a terminal application from [Xing Yahao](https://twitter.com/keidarcy) to easily browse and manage AWS ECS resources, supports both Fargate and EC2 ECS launch types.
 Inspired by k9s. e1s uses the default aws-cli configuration.
 It does not store or send your access and secret key anywhere.
 The access and secret key are used only to securely connect to AWS API via AWS SDK. e1s is available on Linux, macOS and Windows platforms. (#197)